DesiQuintans/ibutton_splitter/README.md

    			SerialNum1 = BIL-BPA Soil
    			Break

    The text after `Case-` is the iButton serial number.
-The text after `SerialNum1 = "`is the human-readable name you want to give that iButton.
+The text after `SerialNum1 = `is the human-readable name you want to give that iButton.
 Edit this block of `Case` statements to give your iButtons names.
 For example, to name an iButton D1234567890000000 as "Site 2 Air Temperature", your case statement would be: